Let's Go for a Drive!

-Let's Go for a Drive! is a book by Mo Willems, published in 2012.
+Let's Go for a Drive! is a children's picture book written and illustrated by Mo Willems, published in 2012 by Hyperion Books for Children.
 It is a book in the Elephant and Piggie series.

 Plot

 An elephant called Gerald and a pig called Piggie want to go for a drive.
 Gerald decides they need a number of items for the trip like bags, a map, sunglasses and umbrellas.
-They sing as they get ready but unfortunately they don't have a car.
+They sing as they get ready but unfortunately, they don't have a car.
 Gerald gets upset but then Piggie makes a suggestion, which makes everything better.

 Reception

 Kirkus Reviews finds that "The dauntless duo’s 18th outing employs Willems’ award-winning formula: color-coded speech bubbles; lots of white space; endearing visual characterization ... effortless phonetic play; thoughtfully designed endpapers; silliness."
 Common Sense Media believes that it "...gives new readers a fun lesson in being flexible."